pdxmph/imgupv2/README.md

 imgupv2 is a complete Go rewrite of the original Ruby-based imgup-cli.
 It's designed for photographers who want to quickly upload images to their favorite photo sharing services and get shareable links back.

 **Key features:**
-- 🚀 Fast uploads - typically under 2 seconds from selection to completion
-- 📸 Supports both Flickr and SmugMug photo services
+- 📸 Supports Flickr and SmugMug photo services
-- 🔗 Multiple output formats: URLs, Markdown, HTML, JSON, Org-mode
+- 🔗 Multiple output formats: URLs, Markdown, HTML, JSON, Org-mode, or make your own template
-- 🔒 Secure OAuth authentication (no more copy-pasting callback URLs!)
 - ⚙️ Configurable defaults for format and service
-- 💻 Single static binary - truly no runtime dependencies
+- 💻 Single static binary - no runtime dependencies
+- 🖱️ Optional GUI for uploads from Photos or Finder

 ## Installation